-- sensitive or conﬁdential information being given away, leaked or otherwise exposed, both accidentally or deliberately;
+- Sensitive or conﬁdential information being given away, leaked or otherwise exposed, both accidentally and deliberately;

-- important business information being lost without a trace or hope of recovery; and
+- Crucial business information being lost without a trace or hope of recovery; and

 Excluding any of the requirements speciﬁed in ISO/IEC 27001, Clauses 4–10 is not acceptable.

 The implementation of ISMS processes results in the organisation deploying a system of controls based on a risk management approach to manage its risks.

 The organisation should have implemented an effective system of management controls and processes as part of its ISMS.
 It should be able to demonstrate this by providing evidence to the ISMS auditor (whether it be a ﬁrst-, second- or third-party audit).

 The organisation may not have a business case for a third-party audit, but to comply with ISO/IEC 27001, an internal ISMS audit process is mandatory.

 - The requirements for processes in an ISMS, which are described in Clauses 4–10 (the main body of the text); and

 - A list of ISO 27001 Annex A controls.
 These controls are described in more detail in ISO/IEC 27002.